apache/paimon/docs/content/how-to/cdc-ingestion.md

 ```

 ## Computed Functions
-* `--computed-column` are the definitions of computed columns.
+`--computed-column` are the definitions of computed columns.
 The argument field is from Kafka topic's table field name.
 Supported expressions are:

-  * year(date-column): Extract year from a DATE, DATETIME or TIMESTAMP.
-Output is an INT value represent the year.
-  * substring(column,beginInclusive): Get column.substring(beginInclusive).
-Output is a STRING.
-  * substring(column,beginInclusive,endExclusive): Get column.substring(beginInclusive,endExclusive).
-Output is a STRING.
-  * truncate(column,width): truncate column by width.
-Output type is same with column.
-    * If the column is a STRING, truncate(column,width) will truncate the string to width characters, namely `value.substring(0, width)`.
-    * If the column is an INT or LONG, truncate(column,width) will truncate the number with the algorithm `v - (((v % W) + W) % W)`.
-The `redundant` compute part is to keep the result always positive.
-    * If the column is a DECIMAL, truncate(column,width) will truncate the decimal with the algorithm: let `scaled_W = decimal(W, scale(v))`, then return `v - (v % scaled_W)`.
+{{< generated/compute_column >}}